bjoernahrens/Tips-and-Tricks-to-Remember/_gpg/GPG Basics.md

 	gpg --delete-secret-key <keyid>
 	```

-- This deletes the public key, if an own key shall be deleted, first delete the private key
+-	This deletes the public key.
+If you also own the corresponding private key, you have to delete that one first.
 	```shell
 	gpg --delete-key <keyid>
 	```